 I launched a private art gallery in Londons’ Knightsbridge, including spending one year developing and designing the gallery space.
 In this process, it felt like all creative aspects came together, and after completion, I would subsequently spend another seven years running the gallery exhibiting artworks by artists such as Damian Hirst and Bill Brandt.

-I decided to move on from the gallery business, and fate got me involved in developing a few properties in Londons Knightsbridge, I spent nearly 3 years responsible for all operations, learning hands-on all the disciplines from interiors to architecture, planning, research, 3D modeling, materials, procuring and team management.
-It was a very creative period but also learning the hard way how complex the creation of properties really is.
+I decided to move on from the gallery business, and fate got me involved in developing a few properties in Londons Knightsbridge, I spent nearly 3 years responsible for all operations, learning hands-on all the disciplines from interiors to architecture, planning, research, 3D modelling, materials, procuring and team management.
+It was a very creative period but also learned the hard way how complex the creation of properties really is.
 So my past really covers hugely varied types of creative practices.
-I’ve learned that creativity, in all its forms, is about ‘seeing’, sensing, letting your imagination unfold, and this can be applied to all its disciplines.
+I’ve learned that creativity, in all its forms, is about ‘seeing’, sensing, and letting your imagination unfold, and this can be applied to all its disciplines.

 JT: London has always been incredibly important for creativity and design in the built environment, spanning from historical landmarks up to today’s groundbreaking contemporary designs.
 Some of the most famous developers, architectural firms, and interior designers, have a base here and continue to inspire and influence the global property industry.
-The OPAL Award is open to entries from around the world, and we want to bring outstanding projects to London and celebrate them in our fantastic capital we are so proud of.
+The OPAL Award is open to entries from around the world, and we want to bring outstanding projects to London and celebrate them in the fantastic capital we are so proud of.

-HK / What sets OPAL aside from other design awards?
+HK: What sets OPAL aside from other design awards?

 JT: Many awards are confined to a single industry within the property sector; An Architecture Award, is for Architects, by Architects.
 An interior design award, is for interior designers, by interior designers and so on.
 OPAL reaches fully across the property sector.
 It offers a three-way synergy between our three main entry categories; Property Development, Architecture and Interior Design.
 These industries continuously collaborate to create exciting projects, each bringing their expertise, and combined, they deliver outstanding designs.
 We are also very proud of our talented jury panel who will evaluate the global entries, they are our backbone and aspiration to those who enter our award.

-JT / It’s incredible how major cities in Asia have become design hotspots.
+JT: It’s incredible how major cities in Asia have become design hotspots.
 Shanghai for example, really pushes boundaries fuelled by a concentration of industrial partners and strong government support.
 As the countdown to the 2020 Tokyo Olympic Games draws closer, the Japanese capital is in the middle of a hotel gold rush.
 Anything from boutique design hotels to glittering skyscrapers, a raft of new establishments are opening or are in the pipeline.
 Mexico City is also one to watch after being nominated for World Design Capital last year.
 I love their particular design language, elegantly fusing original colonial architecture with contemporary.

-HK / What’s the number one thing you cannot travel without?
+HK: What’s the number one thing you cannot travel without?

-JT / This is an obvious one; my laptop.
+JT: This is an obvious one; my laptop.
 It’s glued to my fingertips at all times.
 I travel extensively, and this enables me to run operations and be connected at all times.
-Oh, and an online back-up of it too.
+Oh, and an online backup of it too.

-HK / What is your favourite hotel you have ever stayed in and why?
+HK: What is your favourite hotel you have ever stayed in and why?

-HK / What do you look for in an outstanding property?
+HK: What do you look for in an outstanding property?

-JT / What really excites me about a great project is when the original vision of a completed building shines like a star, its purpose is evident to the eyes and the senses.
+JT: What really excites me about a great project is when the original vision of a completed building shines like a star, its purpose is evident to the eyes and the senses.
 Those projects are likely to be those who have seen mostly green lights during the creation process.

-HK / Where’s next on your travel bucket list?
+HK: Where’s next on your travel bucket list?

-JT / My sights are on Mongolia, away from civilisation and buildings.
+JT: My sights are on Mongolia, away from civilisation and buildings.
 When I take time off, I grab my camera bag and go shooting landscapes, happy to be off-grid.
 No place is better for me to clear my mind than to connect with solitary, vast open expanses or wild roaring oceans.

-HK / What is your favourite restaurant/bar in London at the moment?
+HK: What is your favourite restaurant/bar in London at the moment?

-HK / What trend do you hope never returns?
+HK: What trend do you hope never returns?

-JT / Brutalist 60s’ architecture.
+JT: Brutalist 60s’ architecture.
 Its primitive obsession with concrete made an austere generation of buildings where function superseded design, creating discouraging living conditions for its users.
 I don’t think architects and developers of that time really understood or considered the human factor as part of a design concept, that a building serves to improve peoples lives and its environment, not just a structure to keep you dry from the rain.
 They are genuine eyesores and should be demolished, and only the best examples should be preserved for the record.
 I doubt this trend will return anytime soon due to a much better understanding of peoples needs along with technological advancements in the building industry, 3D printing, new materials and simulation methods give designers today far more freedom, flexibility, and individuality to create exciting designs.